-Hemp seed oil is one of the single best oils for your skin and beard.
+Hemp seed oil is one of the single best oils for your hair follicles, beard, and skin beneath.
 It is actually dubbed “nature’s most perfectly balanced oil” because it provides the perfect 3:1 ratio of Linoleic (Omega 6) to alpha-Linolenic (Omega 3) fatty acids and contains all of the 21 known amino acids, making it a highly beneficial skin and beard treatment.
 A study published in the Journal of Dermatological Treatment showed that hemp seed oil helps alleviate dermatitis and skin inflammation.
 Other highly effective beard oil ingredients include argan, jojoba, sunflower and castor seed oils.

-While all of these oils are excellent for your skin and beard, where and how they are grown impacts their quality.
+While all of these oils are excellent for your beard and skin beneath, where and how they are grown impacts their quality.
 Think wine and whiskey.
-Cabernet Sauvignon is grown throughout the world yet the best grapes come Napa Valley and Bordeaux.
+Cabernet Sauvignon is grown throughout the world yet the best grapes come from Napa Valley and Bordeaux.
 Why?
 The growing conditions are right.
 The combination of soil and climate combine to produce superior fruit.
+Furthermore, the winemakers are experts.
+They employ tested methods to expertly extract the juice from the grape.
 The same applies to the raw ingredients in your beard oil.

 How the oil is extracted matters.
 Most oils are extracted in one of two ways:

 We’re firm believers that you get what you pay for.
 At the end of the day, a business must make money in order to be in business.
-If something is priced cheaply, it must be fairly inexpensive to for that business to produce.
+If the beard oil is priced cheaply, it must be fairly inexpensive for that business to produce.